From the SuperTopo thread: Daisy Death revisited

 Author: mark miller

-Leave the Fish alone to test shoes and perfect the perfect econo ledge.
+Leave the Fish alone to test shoes and perfect the perfect econo

 Re: Daisy Death revisited